ibm-cloud-docs/AnalyticsEngine/provisioning-serverless.md

     The provision.json file contains the provisioning parameters for the instance you want to create.
 See [Architecture and concepts in serverless instances](/docs/AnalyticsEngine?topic=AnalyticsEngine-serverless-architecture-concepts) for a description of the provisioning parameters in the payload.

-    Note that both Spark 3.1 and Spark 3.3 are supported.
-If you don't specify a default  Spark runtime version when you create a service instance, Spark 3.1 is taken by default.
+    Note that Spark 3.1, Spark 3.3, and Spark 3.4 are supported.
+If you don't specify a default  Spark runtime version when you create a service instance, Spark 3.3 is taken by default.

     This is a sample of what the provision.json file can look like:
     ```json